 How Long Does Cry it Out Take to Work?
 Cry it out usually takes 1-2 hours the first night.
 It takes an average of 3-5 nights to see improvement.
 To read more about the cry it out sleep training method, read my article on it here.

 Is the Ferber Method Cruel?
 The Ferber method of sleep training is generally seen as safe and effective by researchers, parents, and pediatricians.
-To read on how exactly it’s done, read my complete beginner’s guide to the Ferber Method here.
+To read how exactly it’s done, read my complete beginner’s guide to the Ferber Method here.

 Can Sleep Training Cause Anxiety?
 Sleep training studies show that while immediate cortisol (stress hormone) levels rise during the sleep training session, they usually become lower once a baby is sleeping better.
 For more information, read my post on sleep training safety here.